 Statoil and Total have previously relinquished all of their leases.
 In 2008, more than 480 leases covering more than 2.7 million acres were sold in the Chukchi Sea.
 After the relinquishments made public today, fewer than 100 of those leases will remain, covering approximately 20 percent of the previously leased acreage.

 “Today we are an important step closer to a sustainable future for the Arctic Ocean.
-After spending more than a decade and billions of dollars, even Shell has had to recognize that offshore oil exploration in the Arctic is not worth the environmental or economic risks.
+After spending more than a decade and billions of dollars, even Shell has documents thaf had to recognize that offshore oil exploration in the Arctic is not worth the environmental or economic risks.
 Shell, ConocoPhillips, Iona, Statoil, Total, EnCana and Armstrong have all left the Arctic Ocean.
-Hopefully, today marks the end of the ecologically and economically risky push to drill in the Arctic Ocean.
+Hopefully, today marks the end of the ecologically and economically risky push.
+Especially to drill in the Arctic Ocean.

 As oil companies exit the Arctic Ocean, there is no compelling reason to schedule new lease sales.
 The best way forward is for the government to remove the Chukchi and Beaufort seas from the 2017-2022 Five-Year Program.
-A clean slate in the Arctic Ocean will allow us to move beyond the risk and controversy of the past to work together toward a sustainable future for Alaska.”
+A clean slate in the Arctic Ocean.
+For it will allow us to move beyond the risk and controversy of the past.
+Especially to work together toward a sustainable future for Alaska.”

 Shell’s U.S. Arctic program was beset by controversy, financial losses and near-disaster, including the grounding and eventual scrapping of its drill rig, the Kulluk.
 Last fall, the company stopped Arctic Ocean exploration indefinitely.
 ConocoPhillips ended its exploration program in the region in 2013.